microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 ### Which Semantics to Support

 There is still some debate as to which semantics are preferable.
-One relevant fact to consider is that the commanding system's support for undo, which would roll back interim change and the change to be undone then re-run the commands for the interim edits, is closest in spirit to Retroactive Undo.
+One relevant fact to consider is that retroactive undo is the closest in spirit to the commanding system's support for undo, which would roll back interim changes and the change to be undone then re-run the commands for the interim edits.

-We currently aim to build a system that could support them all and let application authors decide which to leverage in a given scenario.
+We currently aim to build a system that could support all the proposed semantics and lets application authors decide which to leverage in a given scenario.
 The practical impact is that when reconciling inverse and interim changes, we need to support rebasing an inverse change over its interim changes as well as rebasing interim changes over the inverse change.
-We must therefore ensure that the relevant information to do so is available.
+We must therefore ensure that the relevant data to do so is available.

 ## Relevant Data